giovanniboscu/continuous-section-field/README.md

 ### **Arbitrary Cross-Section Support**
 Unlike traditional structural tools limited to predefined geometric templates, this library treats the cross-section as a **fully generic topological entity**.

-* **Algebraic Polygon Logic:** Sections are defined as a collection of vertices in a 2D plane.
-By utilizing **weighted vertex logic**, the engine can compute properties for any shape, from standard circular towers to complex, custom-engineered architectural profiles.
-* **Curvature:** While the model uses discrete segments, it supports an arbitrary number of sides.
-You can approximate curved surfaces (like the NREL tower) by increasing the vertex count, effectively reducing the segment length to reach any desired level of precision.
-* **No Predefined Templates:** You are not restricted to "Circle" or "Rectangle" classes.
-If a geometry can be described by coordinates, the library can compute its structural mechanics ($A, I, J, Q$).
-* **Topological Freedom:** The algebraic approach allows for seamless modeling of:
-    * **Hollow Sections:** (e.g., the NREL tapered shell).
-    * **Multi-cellular Shapes:** Complex internal stiffeners or multi-chamber profiles.
-    * **Composite Logic:** Multi-material sections by applying modular ratio weights to different polygons.
+Python tool for accurate, continuous calculation of cross-section properties for complex non-prismatic members (tapered beams, wind turbine towers, piles, variable columns, FGM materials).

+Sections are modeled as ruled surfaces linearly interpolated between two arbitrary end sections.

 > [!IMPORTANT]
 > **Not a FEM Solver**: This library is **not** a Finite Element Method (FEM) software.
 It is a geometric and constitutive "engine" designed to model the continuous variation of a single member.
 It provides the stiffness matrices and sectional properties required for structural analysis, acting as a high-accuracy pre-processor or a kernel for beam theory applications.
 ---
 ## Key Features

-- Arbitrary polygon-based sections (supports voids and multiple materials)
-- Linear ruled-surface interpolation
-- Section properties (A(z), I_x(z), I_y(z), J(z), centroids, etc.) at any z
+- **Algebraic Polygon Logic**: Sections defined as collections of 2D vertices with weights.
+Handles any shape — from standard profiles to fully custom architectural sections.
+- **Curvature Handling**: Discrete segments with arbitrary vertex count → approximate curved surfaces (e.g., circular towers) to any desired precision.
+- **No Predefined Templates**: No restricted "Circle" or "Rectangle" classes — any geometry describable by coordinates is supported (A, I, J, Q, etc.).
+- **Topological Freedom**:
+  - Hollow sections (e.g., NREL tapered shell)
+  - Multi-cellular shapes with internal stiffeners
+  - Composite/multi-material sections via modular ratio weights
-- Version 2: fully arbitrary w(z) per polygon
+- Version 2: fully arbitrary `w(z)` per polygon
-  → non-linear variation of thickness, modulus, reinforcement
+  → non-linear thickness, modulus, or reinforcement variation
-  → access to w₀, w₁, current distances d(i,j), initial di(i,j), end de(i,j), and all `math` functions
+  → access to `w₀`, `w₁`, current/initial/end distances `d(i,j)`, `di(i,j)`, `de(i,j)`, and all `math` functions
-- Algebraic void handling (w < 0)
+- Algebraic void handling (`w < 0`)
-- export to OpenSees (midpoint integration)
+- Beta OpenSees export (midpoint integration)
 - Lightweight, no GUI, no built-in FEM: pure Python for custom scripts or integration with PyNite/OpenSeesPy
 ---
 ## 🛠 Installation & Quick Start